SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/cloud-fieldbus.md

 * [Pssystec SMARTbox DP](https://devicepartnerportal.softwareag.com/web/devices/10041) for Profibus
 * [NetComm Wireless NTC-6200](https://devicepartnerportal.softwareag.com/web/devices/10034) for Modbus/TCP and Modbus/RTU

+For further information on supported devices refer to the [Cumulocity IoT Device Partner Portal](https://devicepartnerportal.softwareag.com/web/#/) which offers an extensive [collection of devices](https://devicepartnerportal.softwareag.com/web/#/devices) with guaranteed plug-and-play compatibility and full functional support in the Cumulocity IoT platform.

-> **Info:** To support Cloud Fieldbus with your terminal, please contact info@cumulocity.com for more information.
+> **Info:** To support Cloud Fieldbus with your terminal, please contact the [Software AG Support](https://empower.softwareag.com/ContactSupport/).

 ### <a name="connect"></a>Connecting fieldbus devices